iesl/paper-header-annotator-2/README.md

 ## SVG rendering issues
-There are two know issues where the SVG files do not show correctly in browsers:
+There are two known issues where the SVG files do not show correctly in browsers:

 1. Some files have a black background, such as 0158.pdf.svg in the MIT corpus.
 2. In Firefox 39.0, some files have overlapping text, such as 4789.pdf.svg in the MIT corpus.
 Chrome 44 renders correctly.